 I’m an engineer by training and an all around do-it-yourself’er.
 If there’s an option to build/fix/break/construct it myself, that’s usually my first choice.
 I live in Southeastern Pennsylvania, but I grew up in New Jersey just across the bridge from Philadelphia in a town called Voorhees.
 I got my first fish tank when I was 7, a ten gallon freshwater tank with the usual suspects.
 We got our first saltwater tank in the house when I was 10.
 This was in the early 90’s so most of what we had is considered old fashion at this point: trickle filter, fluidized sand filter, a giant metal halide pendant, testing salinity with a floating glass hydrometer, etc..
 That tank came down a couple years later and I only had freshwater for quite a while.
 I got back into the hobby in 2007 when I bought my first house and got a 24g NanoCube.
 My reefing history on this site begins from that point.

-I’m an electrical and mechanical engineer by education (BS in EE ’06 and MS in ME ’14 from Drexel University), but I work across the whole spectrum of disciplines these days.
-I’ve been with Lockheed Martin since I graduated from undergrad and I’ve moved between various roles over the years.
-All of my roles have focused on robotics and autonomy (until recently).
-These days I spend most of my time thinking about the future of the business with a focus on 15-50+ year technology needs.
-Here’s a cool video of the last program I ran before I moved into my current post.
+I’m an electrical and mechanical engineer by education (BS in EE ’06 and MS in ME ’14 from Drexel University), but I have worked across the whole spectrum of disciplines.
+I worked for Lockheed Martin from 2006 to 2018.
+My earliest work there primarily focused on robotics and autonomy.
+At the end of my career there I spent most of my time thinking about the future of the business with a focus on 15-50+ year technology needs as the Deputy Corporate Chief Scientist.
+Here’s a cool video of a program I ran: